SWIFTSIM/SWIFT/doc/RTD/source/RadiativeTransfer/GEAR_RT.rst

    GEARRT:
        photon_groups_Hz: [3.288e15, 5.945e15, 13.157e15]  # Photon frequency group bin edges in Hz
-       use_const_emission_rates: 1
+       stellar_spectrum_type: 0                           # Which radiation spectrum to use.
+                                                          #   0: constant.
+                                                          #   1: blackbody spectrum.
+       stellar_luminosity_model: const                    # Which luminosity model to use.
-       star_emission_rates_LSol: [1., 1., 1.]             # stellar emission rates for each photon
+       const_stellar_luminosities_LSol: [1., 1., 1.]      # stellar emission rates for each photon
                                                           #   frequency bin in units of solar luminosity
+                                                          #   for the 'const' luminosity model
        f_reduce_c: 1e-3                                   # reduce the speed of light by this factor
        CFL_condition: 0.9                                 # CFL condition for time integration
        hydrogen_mass_fraction:  0.76                      # total hydrogen (H + H+) mass fraction in the
                                                           # metal-free portion of the gas

-       stellar_spectrum_type: 0                           # Which radiation spectrum to use.
-0: constant.
-1: blackbody spectrum.
+   TimeIntegration:
+       max_nr_rt_subcycles: 128         # maximal number of RT subcycles per hydro step

 The ``photon_groups_Hz`` need to be ``N`` frequency edges (floats) to separate the spectrum into ``N`` groups, where ``N`` is the same number you configured